Best Online Learning Strategies for Adult Learners That Work

 Mistake #1: Passive Consumption Over Active Engagement

-Watching videos without taking notes, highlighting text without summarizing, or listening without applying—that’s passive learning dressed in active clothing.
+Watching videos without note-taking, highlighting text without summarizing, or listening without applying—these feel productive but produce minimal retention.
 Fix: After every learning module, do something with the information—teach it, use it, or test yourself on it.

 Mistake #2: Perfectionism in Course Completion

-Adults often feel compelled to finish every single module in order, even when certain sections don’t apply to their goals.
+Adults often feel compelled to finish every module in order, even when sections don’t apply to their goals.
 This wastes time on irrelevant content.
-Fix: Scan course curricula upfront and skip sections that don’t serve your specific objectives.
+Fix: Review course curricula upfront and skip sections that don’t serve your specific objectives.

 Mistake #3: Isolation Without Accountability